toydotgame/toydotgame.net/index.md

 		all:	unset;
 			cursor:	pointer; /* Unset browser styles apparently lmao? */

+		/* Min width of 200px for items. max-width of `article` is set such that
+		 * (conveniently) this only gives 1 or 2 cols: */
+		flex:		0.5 1 200px; /* Hello I am a full-stack web developer from
+					                Slop Factory® and this is my masterpiece */
+		max-width:	calc(100% - 32px - 1lh); /* 100% minus hor. padding below */
+		overflow:	hidden;

 		position:		relative; /* SVG anchor */
 		padding:		8px;
 			padding-left:	calc(24px + 1lh); /* Account for icon */